 Notes

 This depends on your blender.
 If you have a blender that blends everything clean, then it will be unnecessary to strain.
 Pro Tip: You can make the guajillo sauce ahead of time.
+The bouillon adds a lot of sodium.
 Instead of the bouillon + water: swap out for shrimp broth, fish broth, or vegetable broth.
 How to Make Homemade Shrimp Broth:

 - Once you remove the shells from the shrimp, rinse them and add them to a stock pot.